 The Community Life and Worship program allows students to choose and participate in a variety of activities from on-campus worship services to small group Bible studies designed to foster a deepening faith and a life of discipleship.
-For all students whether choosing in-person or remote learning, attendance and participation in these events will lead to completion of their Spiritual Life graduation requirement of 80 CLW credits.
-Students may earn CLW-A credits by attending in-person Convocation on Mondays and Wednesdays in Dunham Theater from 11:00-11:50 a.m. and on Thursdays in Belin Chapel from 4:00-4:50 p.m.
+For all students, whether taking courses in person or through our Pampell Online offerings, attendance and participation in these events will lead to completion of their Spiritual Life graduation requirement of 80 CLW credits.
+Students may earn CLW-A credits by attending in-person Convocation on Wednesdays in Dunham Theater from 11:00-11:50 a.m. and on Thursdays in Belin Chapel from 4:00-4:50 p.m.
 Safety precautions are being taken to ensure that students have the safest and most beneficial experience as possible during these in-person Convocations.
 In addition to Convocation, there are numerous opportunities to obtain CLW-B credits remotely and Spring 2021 CLW-B opportunities can be found on the website at HBU Community Life and Worship.

 The Financial Aid office is available, on campus or remotely, to assist students in obtaining maximum financial assistance.
 You can now make virtual appointments with financial aid counselors through Navigate (inside the student portal at my.HBU.edu)

 Tuition and fees will not be reduced as we provide a full range of instructional support, student services, extracurricular activities, intercollegiate sports, and an excellent learning experience motivated by our Christian mission.
 Also, investments in instructional technology and enhanced sanitization procedures have resulted in increased costs.